CADS-WSSU/WSSU-AI-Ethics-Modules/AI in Business Ethics/README.md

 > [!NOTE]
 > Full module can be downloaded from [here](https://github.com/CADS-WSSU/WSSU-AI-Ethics-Modules/blob/main/AI%20in%20Business%20Ethics/AI%20in%20Business%20Ethics%20Module.pdf).
 # AI in Business Ethics
-Course Description: “This course examines the ethical dimensions of business and the role ethics plays in sound business decisions and a healthy workplace environment.
+This course examines the ethical dimensions of business and the role ethics plays in sound business decisions and a healthy workplace environment.
 Various ethical theories and corporate models will be studied.
-The practical application of ethical theory will be discussed through case study analysis, the study of various corporate ethics codes, and student research on current ethical issues in business.”
+The practical application of ethical theory will be discussed through case study analysis, the study of various corporate ethics codes, and student research on current ethical issues in business.

 ## Learning Outcomes
 The following five learning outcomes are taken from the Responsible AI workshop put together by Professors Debzani Deb and Greg Taylor of Winston-Salem State University and thus closely parallel the learning outcomes they gave to ensure comparability.